 A safer way to exchange data within a department is to place the data in a network shared drive, Teams site or OneDrive and to tell colleagues via email where to retrieve the data.
 Review ITS’ guidance on using OneDrive to share files.

 Communication methods that are not supported by the University should not be used, as they are not secure.
-This includes social media, personal email accounts, text messaging, Slack, etc.
+This includes social media, personal email accounts, text messaging, Slack, Google Forms, etc.

 Faculty and staff can protect student privacy rights and ensure FERPA compliance by properly using the tools and resources supported and licensed by the University.